1940s Fashion & History

 The United States declared war on Japan on December 8th, 1942 and officially entered the war on December 11th, 1942.

 In the spring of 1942, the War Production Board (WPB) and its subsidiary, the Civilian Production Administration (CPA), issued a series of rules for the garment industry that were identified by a number preceded by the letter L, for Limitation Order.
 Women’s clothing was covered by L-85.
 (Forties Fashion From Siren Suits to the New Look by Jonathan Walford, Page 67)

 These restrictions brought about:

-- Utility Fashion – fashionable pieces designed by well known designers of the time which closely followed regulations set forth by governments.
-These resulted in military style ensembles
+Utility Fashion – military style ensembles designed by well-known designers of the time that closely followed regulations set forth by governments.

 On May 8th, 1945, Germany formally surrendered its armed forces to the Allies in Europe.

 To celebrate this incredible feat, restrictions on red, white, and blue bunting – festive decorations made of fabric – were lifted for one month.

 However, clothing rationing in Europe would remain in effect until March 15, 1949, while in the United States, clothing restrictions were lifted almost immediately following the end of the war.
 (Forties Fashion From Siren Suits to the New Look by Jonathan Walford, Page 42)